Updated: Dec 16, 2022

 (If you purchase through my link I will earn a small commission which helps me continue to offer free resources to nurses and students like you, thanks!)

-2️⃣ I also use @qapital app to automatically save money for me every month (check out the Qapital story in my highlights for more info on that… I’ve saved over $30k total through that app)
+2️⃣ I also use @qapital app to automatically save money for me every month (I’ve saved over $30k total through that app)

 I hope this was helpful to my future students, and nurse practitioners!